Stable moduli spaces of hermitian forms: Examples and applications

 In this section we explain the implication of Theorem \ref{thm:main2} at the level of path-components, where they give results on $\L$-groups.
 To this end recall that the main result of \cite{9authII} provides in particular a fibre sequence

 where $\l(\C,\QF)$ is defined as the realisation of the simplicial object formed by the Poincar\'e $n$-ads, see \cite[Section 4.4]{9authII}.
 To mine this statement for information on $\gw^{\g\s}(R;M)$, say, it remains to understand the right hand term.
 As part of the main results of \cite{9authIII}, we achieved this by identifying the homotopy groups of $\l(\Dperf(R),\QF^{\g\s}_M)$ with the bordism groups of short symmetric chain complexes introduced by Ranicki, and similar results hold for general form parameters.
-The purpose of this final section is to explain, that these identifications are also contained in Theorem \ref{thm:main2}, in fact, already in the discussion in Section \ref{subsec:surgery_on_component}.
+The purpose of this final section is to explain, that these identifications are also contained in Theorem \ref{thm:main2}, in fact, already in the discussion in Section \ref{subsec:surgery_on_component} (which in fact do not rely on our parametrised version of surgery, as explained at the beginning of that section).

 The starting point for our approach is that, by design, the homotopy groups of $\l(\C,\QF)$ are always the cobordism groups of the shifts of $(\C,\QF)$, more precisely